 Update may 2021 Please note the following information is now out of date and much of this work has been merged into the emmebrusa fork mentioned above, I have left this here as I think it is still useful for anyone who has a KT-LCD3 screen

 Ok, the simple answer is if you are new to the opensource firmware then either of the options above would be ideal.

 As by now i’m sure you are aware that in the charity we use the tsdz2 for a few adapted bikes and each of these has its own special requirements.
 Back end of 2019, we were working with the then beta version 19 of the firmware that was primarily being built by a user called Buba, and at the time he did some fantastic experimental work on different power modes for the TSDZ2. so you could choose to power the motor in either in toque only mode, cadence only mode or the traditional power mode ( mixture of cadence and torque).
 For one of our specific riders who rides with a prosthetic leg, the cadence only mode was an ideal solution that fixed the hunting the motor would experience in any torque based modes having these options was a great feature for us.

 Luckily this fork was still kept and there is now a dedicated page for instructions here

-I ran this release for several months on my own bike without issue and its what’s running on ‘Bob’ the adapted trike, so its the firmware I personally recommend for the most flexible options for power delivery.
+I ran this release for several months on my own bike without issue and its what’s running on ‘Bob’ the adapted trike, so this was the firmware I personally recommend for the most flexible options for power delivery

-Its also the last firmware that supports the awesome eMTB Assist mode, which is a blast for tricky climbing and general mountain bike tracks ( very responsive)
+Its also supports the awesome eMTB Assist mode, which is a blast for tricky climbing and general mountain bike tracks (very responsive)